By Nancy Allen

 Then I spoke of one that may or may not seem familiar, but it has often worked for me.
 For lack of a better name, I have called it "Creative Thinking with the Lord."
 This has happened when I have prayed for God to tell me or inspire me with something.
 Sometimes I have had astonishing results with this method.
 The Lord has shown me so many ideas.

 The most striking example of this was when I asked God to give me the words to write my first story called "Happy Anniversary" on this website which was shown on television nationally and internationally around the world.
 It was like a river flowing into my mind with so many ideas, words, and even images.
+God also inspired me to write many other stories on my website.

 Also, in writing the first stories for my website, there were so many times at night I jumped out of bed with the latest thought or thoughts and rushed to write them down so I wouldn't forget them by morning.
 It was so exact at times that I knew I had to put a specific picture and scripture on a particular page with a story I was writing.
 If there was ever any doubt in my mind that God does speak through our minds, it was absolutely put to rest with that experience.